Please see the preliminary notice about AFM09 -- a workshop for PVS, SAL

 - SAL

-Analysis Laboratory is an environment for the exploration and
+- The Symbolic Analysis Laboratory is an environment for the exploration and

 analysis of concurrent systems specified as transition relations.
+Its language

-Its language includes many of the attractive features of PVS.
-The
+includes many of the attractive features of PVS.
+The SAL toolkit provides several

-specifications, including three different high-performance model
+tools for examining SAL specifications, including three different high-performance

-infinite-bounded model checker uses Yices to provide bounded model
+model checker uses Yices to provide bounded model checking for systems defined over

-integers and reals.
+infinite data types, such as integers and reals.
 In addition, both the bounded and

 infinite-bounded model checkers can prove invariants by k-induction.

-and has been Open Source since Version 3.0, released in December 2006.
+SAL has been available since 2002, and has been Open Source since Version 3.0, released

-a tool for abstracting hybrid systems (specified in an extension of
+- We have released (as of June 2007) a tool for abstracting hybrid systems (specified

-SAL) to SAL specifications.
+in an extension of SAL) to SAL specifications.

 For an introduction to mechanized formal analysis using these tool,